essac/React-TypeScript-Webshop/README.md

 ## Webshop Aplication with REACT: CLASSES & HOOKS.

 The webshop gets the products dynamically from an API then present the products.
-Customer can make an Orders, delete order & check-out.

 **Contains the following fucntions:**
-* Call products from an API.
+* Call items from an API.
-* Add products to cart.
+* Add items to cart.
-* Delete products from cart.
+* Delete delete from cart.
-* Search panel (Search producucts by name).
+* Search panel (Search items by name).
-* Categories (Sort products by genre).
+* Categories (Sort items by genre).
 * Check-out (Orders and customers details saved).

 <img src="Image/screenshot.png" width="1000">